 Contact a Dedicated Divorce Attorney to Discuss Options for Alimony or Spousal Support

-Despite the existence of alimony guidelines to determine baseline amounts, determination of a final alimony amount is an incredibly fact-intensive endeavor.
-If you have questions about the alimony process, or what your rights and obligations are under you existing alimony order, call us or email us today to schedule a free consultation to discuss your case with one of our skilled Skippack alimony attorneys.
+Despite the existence of alimony guidelines to determine baseline amounts, the determination of a final alimony amount is an incredibly fact-intensive endeavor.
+If you have questions about the alimony process, or what your rights and obligations are under your existing alimony order, call us or email us today to schedule a free consultation to discuss your case with one of our skilled Skippack alimony attorneys.
 Call us at 215-822-7575 or send us a message through our Contact Us page on our website to schedule a free confidential consultation.

 Frequently Asked Questions about Alimony in Skippack, PA

 Alimony is unconnected to the emotional aspects of moving on after a divorce.
 Instead, alimony is concerned with the financial realities of life after marriage and ensuring that both spouses maintain some level of financial equality as they go their separate ways.
 This is because marriage is also a financial partnership, where spouses pool their income to support a single household.
 As a result, just because your former spouse is romantically involved with someone else does not end the need to ensure financial equality.
 However, alimony payments can be modified or even terminated if circumstances have significantly changed, such as when your former spouse remarries or begins cohabitating with a romantic partner and sharing living expenses.

 The new tax laws changed the deductibility of alimony.
 People who make alimony payments may no longer deduct the payments, and the payments are no longer included in the income of the recipient party.
 Courts can and do consider the tax implications of alimony payments.
 Because recipients of alimony now receive payments tax-free, courts may be inclined to adjust alimony downward to reflect the fact that a portion of that alimony will not have to be paid in taxes and thereby maintain the actual amount of money available to the recipient party.